marco262/my_wiki/data/dnd/class/rogue.md

 ## Blindsense

-Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.
+Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or [[[general:conditions#invisible|invisible]]] creature within 10 feet of you.

 ## Slippery Mind